Jimmy Bain: Later career

 Bain toured with Hollywood Allstarz, a supergroup featuring a number of 1980s metal stars.
 The group has included former members of Giuffria, Quiet Riot, and Lynch Mob.
 The band Last in Line was put together in 2013 comprising Bain, Viv Campbell, Vinny Appice, Claude Schnell and Andrew Freeman.
 That line-up (excluding singer Freeman) were the original songwriters and performers on the early classic Dio albums, and so intended to play gigs and to perform those songs.
 Bain was in court-mandated rehabilitation during the recording sessions for their album Heavy Crown with a curfew that ordered that he return daily before 10 p.m.

 Personal life

 In 1979, Bain married Lady Sophia Crichton-Stuart, daughter of John Crichton-Stuart, 6th Marquess of Bute.
 They had one daughter, Samantha Ella Bain, born in 1981 (for whom Phil Lynott and John Sykes' song "Samantha" was written).
+The couple divorced (shortly before Bain left Dio) in 1988.

 Death

 On 23 January 2016, Jimmy Bain died while in his cabin on Def Leppard's "Hysteria on the High Seas" cruise.
 He was due to perform on the cruise with his group Last In Line the following day.
 The performance did not go ahead, and band members informed fans on the cruise that he had been battling pneumonia for some time.
 The cause of death was determined to be lung cancer.
 Bain had not been diagnosed with cancer and was aware only of his pneumonia.
 He is interred in Forest Lawn Memorial Park (Hollywood Hills), not far from his bandmate Ronnie James Dio.